The turbulent history of the Spanish Riding School

 More than a century later Emperor Leopold I commissioned the construction of a riding hall which was practically completed in 1683 but badly damaged during the Ottoman Wars.

-In 1729 Emperor Charles VI commissioned the renewed construction of a riding hall.
+In 1729 Emperor Charles VI commissioned the renewed construction of a riding hall, the Winter Riding School.
 In 1735 the famous building designed by Josef Emanuel Fischer von Erlach was completed.
 It has retained its original form to this day and is considered the world’s most beautiful riding hall.

 Maria Theresia ascended the throne in 1740 and subsequently staged numerous carousels, masked balls, jousts and court festivities in the Winter Riding School.

 The Spanish Riding School as it is known today exists since the 19th century.
-The Congress of Vienna (1814 – 1815) and its international guests brought an abundance of new impulses.
+The Congress of Vienna (1814 to 1815) and its international guests brought an abundance of new impulses.
 With the exception of the Spanish Riding School in Vienna, the French Revolution and the Napoleonic Wars resulted in the closure of all the European establishments which had until then practiced the art of classical horsemanship.
-Since then Vienna has been the only place where the High School of Classical Horsemanship has been to this day continuously cherished and maintained in its true tradition.
+Since then Vienna has been the only place where the High School of Classical Horsemanship has been continuously cherished and maintained in its true tradition to this day.